compwron/compwron.github.io/_posts/2015-11-01-women-in-operations-networking-brunch.md

 - I suggested geofencing as a solution to a problem, and after some research, rediscovered [Llama](https://play.google.com/store/apps/details?id=com.kebab.Llama&hl=en) which I used to use.
 - Left-handed cameras are not currently in production. (although left-handed apps for cell phones do exist) They used to be made, but are not currently made.
 - My rating of this event is (*walk).
 It was ok.
 I had fun.
 It was of value but not of notably high value for me.
 It fit in well with my other plans.
+- Siemens hosts a women in tech conference in Boston and one of the attendees is going to go ... maybe it is [this one?](http://leadership.simmons.edu/)

 # People